N-45div/chromium-hackathon/script/deploy.md

 Before you start, make sure you have:

-1.  **Contract ABIs**: Generate them using the commands in the "ABI File Generation" section.
+1.  **Contract ABIs**: The ABI (Application Binary Interface) JSON files are required to interact with the contracts.
+They are located in the top-level `/abis` directory:
+    - `CollManagement` ABI: `/abis/CollManagement.json`
+    - `BorrowManagement` ABI: `/abis/BorrowManagement.json`
 2.  **Contract Addresses**: Get these from the "Deployed Contract Addresses" section.
 3.  **Web3 Provider**: A connection to the user's wallet (e.g., MetaMask).